Interview With Ajay Balamurugadas

 I love reading books.
 As work became a bit too hectic, I lost the joy of book reading but that did not stop me from buying more books.
 With so many unread books, I had to force my way to start loving book reading again - to get back to that habit.
 And then it struck me - what if I summarize a book every weekend and get people to pay me (accountability factor).
 When 8 people expressed interest in the first 24 hours, I got the money and then was now forced to summarize a book :) This continued for a few sessions and slowly due to the consistent habit, I fell in love with book reading again.
 Now, we have crossed 75 sessions of book reading after starting in Aug 2020.

 The journey is awesome.
-Imagine 15+ members waking up early on a Saturday morning just to attend and network with like minded people :) You can know more about Happy Book Reading here.
+Imagine 15+ members waking up early on a Saturday morning just to attend and network with like minded people.

 You co-founded Weekend Testing - what’s been your proudest moment in that initiative?